vipinnarayane/Power-BI-Business-Insights-360/README.md

 I played a central role in the execution of this project, focusing on the following areas:

 - **Data Acquisition:** Gathered data from various sources.
+- **Data Integration:** Integrated data from MySQL and Excel into Power BI.
 - **Data Transformation:** Used Power Query to clean and transform raw data, ensuring accuracy and consistency.
 - **Data Modeling:** Created relationships between datasets and developed a robust data model to support the analytical requirements.
 - **DAX Implementation:** Utilized Data Analysis Expressions (DAX) to create calculated columns, measures, and custom metrics to derive deeper insights.